Racket-Science/Tennis-Match-Predictions/README.md

     III.
 Does a difference in career percent-of-break-points-won impact victory?

-    A. What are the drivers that determine a change in the dynamic between two players?
+    IV.
+What are the drivers that determine a change in the dynamic between two players?
 Is there anything in our data set to suggest a change in dynamic?

-    B. How do key rivalries play out in best of 3 matches vs best of 5?
-Do rivalries take a different story at Grand Slam events?

-    C. How do key rivalries play out on clay?
+    V. How do key rivalries play out on clay?
 On grass?
 On hard court?

 ### Data Dictionary
     A list of the variables in the dataframe and their meaning.